SparkPost/support-docs/articles/getting-started/getting-started-sparkpost.md

 ### Email Templates And Personalization

 If you're sending similar content to lots of people, SparkPost templates let you write the message once using substitution variables and logic for personalization, then make a single API call to generate and deliver that message to all your recipients together.
 You can create and edit templates on your account in the [Templates](https://app.sparkpost.com/templates) ([EU](https://app.eu.sparkpost.com/templates)) section.
-The SparkPost [template substitution syntax](https://developers.sparkpost.com/api/substitutions-reference.html) is explained in the API documentation as well as the relevant [API endpoints for managing templates](https://developers.sparkpost.com/api/templates.html) from your own apps.
+The SparkPost [template language](https://developers.sparkpost.com/api/template-language/) is explained in the API documentation as well as the relevant [API endpoints for managing templates](https://developers.sparkpost.com/api/templates.html) from your own apps.

 ### Service Providers